 “If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.”

-You achieve this by delivering an inspiring vision.
+The way you achieve it by delivering an inspiring vision.

-Every vision, and every visionary leader, is different.
-But every vision is built from the same seven building blocks.
+Every vision is as different as the person who inspires it.
+But every vision is also built from the same basic building blocks:

 - a clear definition of the problem

-- a clear definition of the future you want to create, and
+- a clear definition of the future you want to create

-The fifth block is to explain why your vision matters: the underlying principles, values, or ideals that make it important.
+- explaining why your vision matters (the principles, values, or ideals that it supports), and

 Adapted from Inner Leadership: tools for building inspiration in times of change.